vivekarajan/Bizcard/README.md

 ###  Objective:
 Bizcard Extraction is a Python application built with Streamlit, EasyOCR, OpenCV, regex function, and MySQL database.
 It allows users to extract information from business cards and store it in a MySQL database for further analysis.
 We can update and delete those details with respect of choosing any column name given.

+###  Technologies Used
+->  Streamlit
+->  Streamlit_lottie
+->  Python
+->  RegEx
+->  EasyOCR
+->  OpenCV
+->  MySQL

+### PURPOSE
+*  Streamlit - For building interactive web applications with ease.
+*  EasyOCR - For text extraction from images.
+*  OpenCV - For image preprocessing and manipulation.
+*  MySQL - For the database management system.

 ####  HOMEPAGE
 ![image](https://github.com/vivekarajan/Bizcard/assets/46365159/f3b520d9-f702-4c33-a869-474a3aa81a7e)